yudianzheng/SketchVideo/README.md

 unzip DAVIS-2017-Unsupervised-trainval-Full-Resolution.zip
 ```

-or using the examples data and extract the masks skip this step.
+or using the examples data(car-turn) and extract the masks.

 ##### (3) process/crop the data: